Actively Recruiting

 • Severe visual or hearing impairments

-• Presence of nasogastric tube or PEG
+• Presence of a nasogastric tube or percutaneous endoscopic gastrostomy (PEG)

 • Living in a nursing home before hospital admission